nvanheyst/ROS101Husky/drive_commands_intervals/README.md

 - Practising publishers, specifically twist msgs
 - Instructions were given in text format and tried to implement in a python script
-- It works, but without feedback from odometry it's highly innacurate.
-Lowering speed helps a little bit, but not enough
+- I learned how innacurate commands are without feedback (velocity command over time to get position)

-- If I were to improve the program I would subscribe to odometry and incorporate feedback into the prescribed movements
+driving_command_interval.py 		is the original with velocity commands over time instructionsforcomandsandintervals.txt  contains instructions in text format odometry_feedback_test.py 		tests driving using odometry feedback - significantly more accurate odometry_subscriber.py		 	a simple subscriber to get odometry for debugging